rmjarvis/TreeCorr/docs/cov.rst

    will appear more than once, and some will be missing.

-2. Calculate the total correlation function that would have been computed from these patches rather than the original patches.
+2. Calculate the total correlation function that would have been computed from these patches rather than from the original patches.

 3. The auto-correlations are included at the selected repetition for the bootstrap samples.
 So if a patch number is repeated, its auto-correlation is included that